Liamdoult/jwt/README.md

-# Json Web Token Implementation
+# Json Web Token Validation Implementation

-An experimental/educational implementation of RFC 7519.
+An experimental/educational implementation of RFC 7519 (Currently not fully complaint).

 ## No Dependencies